-Are you looking for a list of things to do in St. Petersburg Florida?
+Are you looking for a list of fun things to do in St. Petersburg, Florida?
 We have you covered!

-While St. Petersburg or “St. Pete” is known as the sunshine city, there is more than beaches to see here!
-Located between the Tampa Bay and Gulf of Mexico it is a quick drive from Tampa or Clearwater!
+While St. Petersburg or “St. Pete” is known as the Sunshine City, there are more than just beaches to see here!
+Located between Tampa Bay and the Gulf of Mexico, it is a quick drive from Tampa or Clearwater!

-From hidden gardens, museums, murals, restaurants and breweries there is something for everyone on our list of things to do in St. Petersburg Florida!
+From hidden gardens, museums, murals, restaurants, and breweries there is something for everyone on our list of things to do in St. Petersburg, FL!

-The Suken Gardens are a hidden tropical oasis located in old Northwest St. Petersburg.
-Open Monday though Saturday from 10 am to 4:30pm and on Sunday 12pm to 4:30 pm.
+The Sunken Gardens are a hidden tropical oasis located in old Northwest St. Petersburg.
+Open Monday through Saturday from 10 am to 4:30 pm and on Sunday 12 pm to 4:30 pm.

-Suken Gardens made our list, as it is one of the best things to do in St. Petersburg Florida.
+Sunken Gardens made our list, as it is one of the best things to do in St. Petersburg, Florida.
 At 100 years old it is the oldest living museum in St. Pete, and also the last authentic roadside attraction.
-Home to over 50,000 plants!
+The Sunken Gardens is home to over 50,000 plants!

-The ADA accessible paths are home to waterfalls, tropical environments, bird habitats and flamingos!
-There is plenty of shade in the gardens so this a great activity if do you don’t know what to do in St. Pete during the summer!
+The ADA-accessible paths wind through waterfalls, tropical environments, bird habitats, and flamingos!
+There is plenty of shade in the gardens so this is a great activity if you don’t know what to do in St. Pete during the summer.

 Murals and Street Art, St.Petersburg

-One of the more popular murals in downtown Saint Petersburg is the Black Lives Matter outside the Carter G. Woodson African American Museum.
-In the warehouse arts district, you have several “sunshine on my mind” as St. Pete is the sunshine capital!
+One of the more popular murals in downtown St. Petersburg is the Black Lives Matter mural outside the Carter G. Woodson African American Museum.
+In the warehouse arts district, you have several “Sunshine on My Mind” murals as St. Pete is the sunshine capital!

-From ocean theme, to feelings, to retro, portrait and pride these colorful murals provide a great free thing to do in St. Pete!
-If looking for somewhere just as unique to stay try our suggestion of a tiny house oasis!
+From ocean themes to feelings, to retro, portrait, and pride these colorful murals provide a great free, outdoor thing to do in St. Pete!
+If you’re looking for somewhere just as unique to stay, try our suggestion of a tiny house oasis.

 St. Pete is home to the largest Salvador Dali collection outside of Europe.
-If looking for a museum add this one to your list of things to do in St. Petersburg Florida!
+If you’re looking for an art museum, add this one to your list of best things to do in St. Petersburg!
 The museum opened in 2011, and most of the collection belonged to the Morse family who donated it in 1982.

-The Dali museum is home to over 2000 works ranging throughout every period of Dali’s life.
-The collection contains drawings, sculptures, photos, documents and oil paintings.
-The museum is also a work of art with a glass dome known as the “enigma” and a spiral staircase leading to the roof!
+The museum itself is also a work of art with a glass dome known as the “enigma” and a spiral staircase leading to the roof!

-Built in 1928, the Don Cesar hotel known as the “pink palace” is the crown jewel of St. Pete beach.
-Add this hotel to your list of the fun things to do in St. Petersburg Florida.
+Built in 1928, the Don CeSar Hotel is known as the “pink palace”.
+Add visiting this luxurious hotel to your list of the best things to do in St. Petersburg, Florida.

 For those interested in using the pool, beach, fitness center, restrooms and showers you can buy a day pass for $40 to make use of the facilities and beach!

-If looking to stay, the hotel has 241 rooms starting at $279 night.
-This is the place to stay in St. Pete, Florida if looking for total luxury and relaxation.
-Once the playground to wealthy elite during the Jazz age, Fitzgerald, Al Capone and Franklin Roosevelt are all past guests.
+If you’re looking to stay, the hotel has 241 rooms starting at $279 a night.
+This is the place to stay in St. Pete, Florida if you’re looking for total luxury and relaxation.
+Once the playground of the wealthy elite during the Jazz Age, Fitzgerald, Al Capone, and Franklin Roosevelt are all past guests.

 During World War II the hotel became a military hospital, and later a Veteran’s administration office.
-Officially reopened in 1973 as a hotel.
+It officially reopened in 1973 as a hotel.

-For those looking for a bite to eat try Uncle Andy’s Ice cream parlor and the Sea Porch Café or upscale dining Maritana and the Row Bar.
-If relaxing poolside try the Beachcombers Bar and Grill!
+For those looking for a bite to eat, try Uncle Andy’s Ice Cream Parlor and the Sea Porch Café.
+Or for upscale dining, try Maritana and the Row Bar.
+If relaxing poolside, try the Beachcombers Bar and Grill!

 Chihuly Collection Museum

-The Chihuly museum opened in 2010 and houses the works of Dale Chihuly a pioneer of the glass art movement.
-If you are downtown St. Pete and looking for fun things to do in St. Petersburg Florida make sure this is one your stops!
+The Chihuly Museum opened in 2010 and houses the works of Dale Chihuly, a pioneer of the glass art movement.
+If you are downtown and looking for fun things to do in St. Petersburg make sure this is one of your stops!

-Open from 10 am to 5 pm Monday through Saturday and 12 pm to 5 pm on Sunday admission is $20, or included if purchasing a Tampa City Pass.
-You can also purchase a St. Pete Art Experience ticket for admissions to the Morean Art museums as well.
+Open from 10 am to 5 pm Monday through Saturday and 12 pm to 5 pm on Sunday, admission is $20, or included if purchasing a Tampa City Pass.
+You can also purchase a St. Pete Art Experience ticket for admission to the Morean Art Museums as well.

-Chihuly is known for his large scale colorful sculptures blown from glass, such as Ruby Red Icicle Chandelier hanging in the lobby.
-His work has been seen in museums such as the Louvre, Chichuly over Venice or Chichuly in Jerusalem!
+Chihuly is known for his large-scale, colorful sculptures blown from glass, such as Ruby Red Icicle Chandelier hanging in the lobby.
+His work has been seen in museums such as the Louvre, Chihuly Over Venice, and Chihuly in Jerusalem!

 Skyway Fishing Pier

-The Skyway fishing pier should be on your list of things to do in St. Petersburg Florida if looking to fish!
-This state park located at the mouth of the Tampa Bay is home to a fishing pier that spans the entire length of the bridge.
+For those who like to fish, one of best things to do in St. Petersburg is to visit the Skyway Fishing Pier!
+This state park located at the mouth of Tampa Bay is home to a fishing pier that spans the entire length of the bridge.

-Open 24 hours 7 days a week, this bridge is lit up at night for fishing, has concessions, restroom and a bait shop.
-Snooke, grouper, mackerel, snapper and sea bass are all popular catches due to the 65 artificial reefs off the bridge.
+Open 24 hours, 7 days a week, this bridge is lit up at night for fishing, has concessions, a restroom, and a bait shop.
+Snook, grouper, mackerel, snapper, and sea bass are all popular catches due to the 65 artificial reefs off the bridge.

-The history of the pier dates back to 1980 when a freighter collided with the bridge and collapsed pilings of the old sunshine skyway Bridge.
-When being rebuilt they decided to use the old bridge as a fishing pier.
+The history of the pier dates back to 1980 when a freighter collided with the bridge and collapsed pilings of the old Sunshine Skyway Bridge.
+When being rebuilt it was decided that the old bridge was to be used as a fishing pier.

-Opened in 1994 spanning 4 miles it became the largest fishing pier in the world!
+The pier opened in 1994, spanning 4 miles, and it became the largest fishing pier in the world!
 There are two entrances to the bridge, the North and South Pier.
-Also, popular with bird watchers, kite boarders, kayakers and wind surfers!
+It is also, popular with bird watchers, kiteboarders, kayakers, and windsurfers!

 The St. Pete Pier

-The new St. Pete pier is a great free thing to do in St. Petersburg.
+The new St. Pete Pier is another of the great, free things to do in St. Petersburg.
 It is not just a pier but a new attraction on the waterfront!
-You can bike, swim, dine and be entertained at numerous venues.
+You can bike, swim, dine, and be entertained at numerous venues.

-If looking for educational things to do in St. Petersburg Florida, the St. Pete pier is home of the Tampa Bay Watch.
-An interactive classroom experience providing education on how to restore the Tampa Bay Estuary!
+If you’re looking for educational things to do in St. Petersburg with kids, the St. Pete pier is home to the Tampa Bay Watch: an interactive classroom experience providing education on how to restore the Tampa Bay Estuary!

-For those looking to dine, the Pier Port is home to three restaurants, an upscale restaurant, rooftop bar and a casual café.
+For those looking to dine, the Pier Port has three restaurants: an upscale restaurant, a rooftop bar, and a casual café.
 For Caribbean fare and a lively atmosphere head to Doc Ford’s Rum Bar!

 The Vinoy Hotel

-For those looking for recreational things to do in St. Petersburg Florida you can charter a boat from the marina or play a round of golf!
+For those looking for recreational things to do in St. Petersburg, you can charter a boat from the marina or play a round of golf!

-Built in 1925 by Aymer Vinoy Laughner, famous guests such as Babe Ruth and Herbert Hoover has stayed.
+Built in 1925 by Aymer Vinoy Laughner, the hotel has seen famous guests such as Babe Ruth and Herbert Hoover.
 During World War II, it was used as an army training school.
 The Vinoy closed from 1970 to 1990, and finally reopened in 1993.

-A great thing to do in St. Pete if is visit the lobby bar for live music and drinks!
-The hotel is home to Paul’s landing a local seafood and smoked meats restaurant and Marchand’s Bar and Grill the hotel’s signature restaurant!
+A great thing to do in St. Pete is to visit the lobby bar for live music and drinks!
+The hotel is home to Paul’s Landing, a local seafood and smoked meats restaurant, and Marchand’s Bar and Grill the hotel’s signature restaurant!